simnem/data-engineering-zoomcamp/README.md

 All course materials are freely available for independent study.
 Follow these steps:
 1. Watch the course videos.
 2. Join the [Slack community](https://datatalks.club/slack.html).
-3. Refer to the [FAQ document](https://datatalks.club/faq/data-engineering-zoomcamp.html) for guidance.
+3. Refer to the [FAQ document](https://datatalks.club/faq/data-engineering-zoomcamp.html) for guidance

 ## Syllabus Overview
 The course consists of structured modules, hands-on workshops, and a final project to reinforce your learning.